bmth-arg-wiki/bmth-arg-wiki.github.io/pages/music/amo-mantra.md

 >
 > welcome to your worst nightmares
 > welcome to suffering
-> welcome to true betrayal
+> welcome to true misery
 > welcome to your pain
 > welcome to the end of the world
 > welcome to mantra